Science Bar: “Pesticides: Bees Are Losing Their Minds—But Are We Doing Just Fine?”

 Free admission (subject to availability)

-It is now clear that the widespread use of plant protection products has a serious impact on the environment.
-And the more scientific research advances, the less possible it becomes to dispute the harmful effects of pesticides on biodiversity, given their widespread use in both agricultural and urban areas.
+It is now well established that the widespread use of pesticides has a serious impact on the environment.
+And as scientific research progresses, it becomes increasingly difficult to dispute the harmful effects of pesticides on biodiversity, given their widespread use in both agricultural and urban areas.

 Bees are losing their minds

-Several scientific studies have shown that pesticides commonly used in agriculture attack the nervous system of bees, disorient them, and affect their learning and memory abilities.
-Finally, the use of pesticides leads to a decline in pollinator populations.
+In particular, several scientific studies have shown that pesticides commonly used in agriculture damage bees’ nervous systems, disorient them, and impair their ability to learn and remember.
+Ultimately, the use of pesticides leads to a decline in pollinator populations.

-Pesticides are invisible to the naked eye, but they are part of our everyday lives.
-We now know that sources of exposure can be found in food, drinking water, indoor and outdoor air, soil, dust, etc. Even in small doses, humans are not immune to their toxicity, and children exposedin uteroor at a very young age may also suffer long-term consequences.
+Pesticides are invisible to the naked eye, but they are part of our daily lives.
+We now know that sources of exposure can be found in food, drinking water, indoor and outdoor air, soil, dust… Thus, even at low doses, humans are not spared from their toxicity, and children—exposedin uteroor at a very young age—may also suffer long-term consequences.

 This first Science Bar of the season will be hosted by:

-• Pierre Charnet, CNRS Research Director at the Max Mousseron Biomolecules Institute (synaptic transmission pharmacochemistry team) – CNRS – University of Montpellier;
+- Pierre Charnet, CNRS Research Director at the Max Mousseron Institute of Biomolecules (Synaptic Transmission Pharmacochemistry Team) – CNRS – University of Montpellier;

-• Charles Sultan, professor of pediatric endocrinology at Montpellier University Hospital, member of the environmental health group.
+- Charles Sultan, professor of pediatric endocrinology at Montpellier University Hospital and member of the Environmental Health Group.

 COMUE website